gumaerc-testorg/9.00sc-fall-2011/content/pages/vision-ii/discussion-vision.md

 ### Color Vision

-Please load {{% resource_link "337f7ade-2ea1-441f-bd8c-612cceaef164" "this link" %}}.
+Please load [this link](http://moillusions.com/wp-content/uploads/2006/06/johnsadowski_castle_anim.gif).
 Stare at the black dot.
 Please try not to blink.

 The Big Spanish Castle